Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images: Introduction

 Our approach shares some similarities with neural networks.
 We also feed the input through linear functions with non-linear steps in between.
 However, we use the features extracted from the image to construct the linear functions in a preprocessing step.
 The functions are then kept fixed, while they operate on the interactively provided user input, resulting in a probabilistic output.
 Due to the fixed linear functions, our method is not as adaptable as neural networks.
 For example, our approach is less fit for semantic segmentation of photographs.
 Nevertheless, we achieve excellent results when segmenting patterned images, without requiring a large set of labelled data and without performing a costly optimisation during interactive update.

-The foundation of our method is a linear operator encoding image content.
-The linear operator is described in terms of a dictionary, as it assigns image pixels to dictionary pixels.
-The relation between the image and the dictionary can be formulated as a bipartite graph and represented using a biadjacency matrix.
-The approach has been used for evolving deformable models in \cite{dahl2014dictionary}\cite{dahl2015dictionary}\cite{dahl2017probabilistic}.
-An early version of the method, without the interactive update, proved valuable for quantifying composite materials \cite{emerson2018statistical}.
-In this work we use the image--dictionary relationship to propagate the brush strokes provided by the users.
+The foundation of our method is a linear operator encoding image content using image--dictionary relationship.
+Similar approach, without the interactive update, has been used for evolving deformable models \cite{dahl2014dictionary,dahl2015dictionary,dahl2017probabilistic}, quantifying composite materials \cite{emerson2018statistical,emerson2018quantifying} and measuring retinal microvasculature \cite{engberg2020automated}.
+In this work, we use the image--dictionary relationship to propagate the brush strokes provided by the users.